Overview

 can be used to limit the number of function calls running at the same time.

 By default, the cluster will execute as many parallel functions as possible given the resources it has.
-Our free public Burla cluster is configured to run 256 CPUs, allowing up to 256 function calls at the same time, however this can be increased if self-hosting.

-Schedule a call with us!
 We're always happy to talk face to face.